Mine (Beyoncé song): Live performances

-Beyoncé performed "Mine" at the 2014 MTV Video Music Awards held on August 25, as part of a medley consisting of songs from her fifth studio album.
+Beyoncé performed "Mine" at [2014 MTV Video Music Awards held on August 25, as part of a medley consisting of songs from her fifth studio album.
 She opened her 15-minute performance at the show with "Mine", surrounded by various dancers with white skin and the song's title displayed on a screen behind her in blue flame.
 She wore a bejeweled bodysuit and stained-glassed window visuals were shown on the stage.
 As she finished the performance of "Mine", she announced to the crowd, "MTV, welcome to my world", continuing with a performance of "Haunted".
 Nadeska Alexis writing for MTV News felt that Beyoncé managed to open the show in an emotional way with the cameras focusing on her face at the beginning.
 Hilary Hughes writing for Fuse praised the fact that the singer opened the show with "Mine", saying it was "enough to halt all conversation, silence all phones and pause the internet for a moment, as she got real right off the bat".
 The song is part of The Formation World Tour setlist.